luigipacheco/architectural-prompt-generator/README.md

 ## About the Project

 The Architectural Prompt Generator is a creative tool developed to inspire architects and designers with unique architectural concepts.
-This project is an evolution of ideas discussed with Marcelo and builds upon his initial experiments showcased on [Instagram](https://www.instagram.com/stories/highlights/18095341258140679/).
+This project is an evolution of ideas discussed with Marcelo Ertorteguy and builds upon his initial experiments showcased on [Instagram](https://www.instagram.com/stories/highlights/18095341258140679/).

 ## Workflow